Weathering your trains and structures is an important aspect of enhancing the realism of your model railroad.

 This is a great way to add stains to simulate exhaust, dirt and dust for the bottoms of railcars and overall grunge for both engines and cars.

-Use a wash thinned the same way as mentioned above.
+Use a wash that has been thinned the same way as mentioned above.
 Experiment with your airbrush on a piece of cardboard first to get the right effect that you want, then apply a light spray on the model - mostly to the areas where you would expect most of the dirt or exhaust to be.
 Use black for the exhaust stains, earth colors for dust and dirt along the bottoms and rust for trucks and couplers, etc.

 To get a faded lettering appearance, use a wash of the same color as your freight car and do a light spray over the lettering.
 Add a touch of white or gray to the wash to make the paint of the car look faded overall.